mjocean/PyProcGameHD-SkeletonGame/README.markdown

 A Sample game that has been provided, [here](https://github.com/mjocean/PyProcGameHD-SkeletonGame/tree/master/SampleGame)

+It leverages everything that those of use who use PyProcGame know and love, and only intends to streamline some things for new users.
+It should help you make games faster.
+If you have an existing PyProcGame project, you may choose to forgo SkeletonGame in order to migrate to the HD Framework with very minimal code changes.

 ## pyprocgame

-This work is built on top of (and would be nothing without) pyprocgame, which is a high-level pinball development framework for use with P-ROC (Pinball Remote Operations Controller).
+Again, this work is built on top of (and would be nothing without) pyprocgame, which is a high-level pinball development framework for use with P-ROC (Pinball Remote Operations Controller).
 Pyprocgame was written by Adam Preble and Gerry Stellenberg.
 More information about P-ROC is available at [pinballcontrollers.com](http://pinballcontrollers.com/).
 See the [pyprocgame site](http://pyprocgame.pindev.org/) for the full pyprocgame documentation.

 # Installation